 This KA-26 s/n 7505201 is an ex DDR helicopter DDR-SPL and later got registration D-HOAL.
 It is fitted with a crup duster.
 It was seen well preserved in the Hubschraubermuseum in Bückeburg , Germany.

 Photographed Summer 2018 by Meindert de Vreeze (C) Copyright IPMS Nederland

-Only one scale model kits exists of the KA-26: in 1/72 scale Amodel has a short run kit in 2 versions.
+Scale models: only one scale model kits exists of the KA-26: in 1/72 scale Amodel has a short run kit in 2 versions.